C2SM/git-course/advanced/slides/slides.md

 ![w:850](images/lfs-pointer.svg)

 <!--
-- Explain why the problem exists before jumping to the tool
-  - Git stores a complete snapshot of every version
-  - Text compresses beautifully - successive versions share almost everything
-  - Binary NetCDF file: every version is a whole new incompressible copy - repository grows without bound
+- Explain the problem first: Git stores a full snapshot of every version - text compresses well across versions, but a binary NetCDF file does not, so the repository grows without bound
-- And it never shrinks: `git clone` fetches the full history
-  - A 500 MB file committed once and deleted afterwards still costs everyone 500 MB forever
+- This never shrinks: `git clone` fetches the full history, so a 500 MB file committed once and later deleted still costs everyone 500 MB
-- LFS replaces the file with a small text pointer (roughly 3 lines), stores real bytes on a separate server
-  - Checkout swaps the pointer for the content automatically through a filter
+- LFS replaces the file with a small pointer and stores the real bytes on a separate server; checkout swaps the pointer for the content via a filter
-- Good moment to ask: anyone have a repository that's become painfully slow to clone?
-  - Answer is usually a binary file somebody committed -->
+- Ask whether anyone has a repository that has become slow to clone - the cause is usually a committed binary file -->

 ---